yearn/YIPS/YIPS/yip-add_trade_function_to_Ypool.md

 The minimal change in UI/UX is to reduce confusion and mental overhead.
 Opting-in is a simple checkbox.
 Withdrawal abstracts away the swapping of underlying AMM shares of the withdrawer to the desired withdraw stablecoin(s).
 The withdraw workflow and UI/UX is exactly the same for both types of LPs: those participating in the AMM and those that are not.
 Note that both types of LPs earn optimized yield.

 ### Test Cases

+### Risks:

+> - Overseeing this stablecoin market-making functionality is an added responsibility to the YFI governance.
+> - As with any additional contracts that get added to yEarn, there is smart contract risks.
+> - Stablecoin risks: a market-making LP is exposed to the risks of all the stablecoin being market made, not just the stablecoins they supplied.

+## For:

+> The Y pool provides stablecoin-to-stablecoin automatic market-making functionality and collects trading fees.
+This functionality will be implemented and added to the Y pool.

+## Against:

+> The Y pool does **not** provide stablecoin-to-stablecoin automatic market-making of stablecoins.

+## Poll:

+[poll type=multiple results=on_vote min=1 max=1 chartType=bar]
+* Yes, provide the Y pool depositors the option to market-make stablecoins swapping natively and earn trading fees.
+* No, do not provide  Y pool depositors with the option to market-make stablecoins swapping.
+[/poll]

 ## Copyright